Ektora/Angular_NA/Jquerry_gyak/README.md

-# netacademia-bt4
+# netacademia-Jquerry4
-A Netacademia Bootstrap 4 tanfolyama
+A Netacademia Jquerry 4 tanfolyama